openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

    └── RPM-GPG-KEY-openEuler
    ```

-   In the preceding command,  **Packages**  indicates the directory where the RPM package is stored,  **repodata**  indicates the directory where the repo source metadata is stored, and  **RPM-GPG-KEY-openEuler**  indicates the public key for signing openEuler.
+   In the preceding directory,  **Packages**  indicates the directory where the RPM package is stored,  **repodata**  indicates the directory where the repo source metadata is stored, and  **RPM-GPG-KEY-openEuler**  indicates the public key for signing openEuler.

 4. Go to the yum source directory and check the .repo configuration file in the directory.